huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ## Lab1 - Setting up Ansible (Cloud Version)

-# Azure

 ## Disclaimer

-vim is the text editor used in the following lab guide but you can use your own preferred text editor if you wish *SOMETHING ABOUT HAVING TO KNOW IT YOURSELF*
+VIM is the text editor used in the following lab

-Ansible / gns3server are the same *REWORD*
+The GNS3 version used at the creation of this lab was GNS3 2.2.12

 ## Requirements

 - Azure Subscription
+- Terminal Emulator

 ## Topology

 <img src="Images/topologycloud.JPG">

-## SIGNUP SECTION TO BE ADD
+## AZURE SIGNUP SECTION TO BE ADDED(FREE TRIAL)?

 Azure portal https://portal.azure.com/ and sign in

 ## Resource Group

-Create a resource group to store the project *REWORD* in
+Lets create a resource group that we can use for this project

 type "resource groups" in the search bar and click on the resource groups under services